michaelcloran/michael-cloran/README.md

 Deploy from branch and for branch choosing main and root and then clicking on save.
 Once this is done the website will be deployed and after a few minutes it will be live on for instance : https://michaelcloran.github.io/michael-cloran/

+## Credits

+I used a CV appt online to see differnet colours and styles of CV : cvapp.ie CV creation from templates https://cvapp.ie/cv-templates

+I have also used w3schools throughout the design and I have used as boilerplate code love-riunning with major modifications.